BOATU.S. ANGLER offers the following trailer checklist for those hauling bass boats and other vessels to water.

-Make sure the safety chain is criss-crossed and secured between the car and trailer.
+Ensure the safety chain is crisscrossed and secured between the car and trailer.
 Leave enough slack to allow for proper turning, but not so much that the chain drags on the ground.

 Make sure the car and trailer are level.
-A car that has too much or too little weight at the hitch will be difficult to control.
+A car with too much or too little weight at the hitch will be challenging to control.

-While surveying the damaged axle I realized that although I had carefully checked boat, outboard and fishing tackle, I hadn't given my SUV and trailer more than a cursory once-over.
-The lesson learned from this experience, however, was more valuable than any year-end club trophy or cash award: You can't go fishing if your tow vehicle and trailer aren't in tip-top shape.
+While surveying the damaged axle, I realized that although I had carefully checked the boat, outboard, and fishing tackle, I hadn't given my SUV and trailer more than a cursory once-over.
+However, the lesson learned from this experience was more valuable than any year-end club trophy or cash award: You can't go fishing if your tow vehicle and trailer aren't in tip-top shape.

 Sure, you may be able to skate by a few times.
-But sooner or later the odds will catch up and you'll be stranded alongside the highway with a disabled vehicle or trailer.
-Only luck will keep the incident free of damage to boat, tow vehicle or injury to the occupants.
+But sooner or later, the odds will catch up, and you'll be stranded alongside the highway with a disabled vehicle or trailer.
+Only luck will keep the incident free of damage to the boat, tow vehicle, or injury to the occupants.

-The only way to keep potential problems minimized is by simply planning ahead and performing regular preventive maintenance on the tow vehicle and trailer.
+The only way to minimize potential problems is by simply planning and performing regular preventive maintenance on the tow vehicle and trailer.

 See and Be Seen

-Most fishing trips require a pre-dawn getaway and after-dark return trip.
-The key to a safe arrival at the launch ramp and home base is visibility.
+Most fishing trips require a pre-dawn getaway and an after-dark return trip.
+Visibility is the key to a safe arrival at the launch ramp and home base.
 Start by cleaning the windows and mirrors.
 Use an ammonia-based cleaner such as Windex and newspaper to clean the glass (inside and out) to a crystal clear and streak-free finish.

 Then, examine the wiper blades; they should be clean and flexible.
 Replace any blades that are cracked, hard or chipped.
-Next up, check to make sure the headlights, taillights, directionals, brake lights and four-way flashers are all working properly.
-Finish up by giving the lights a good cleaning to assure maximum illumination.
+Next up, check to ensure the headlights, taillights, directionals, brake lights, and four-way flashers are all working properly.
+Finish up by giving the lights a good cleaning to ensure maximum illumination.

 Where the Rubber Meets the Road